ansible/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 If you need to create a new VM during your test, you can use ``test_vm1``, ``test_vm2`` or ``test_vm3``.
 This way it will be automatically clean up for you.

-Avoid the common boiling plate code in your test
+Avoid the common boiler plate code in your test playbook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From Ansible 2.10, the test suite uses `modules_defaults`.
 This module